-- from 1 October 1995 where the emission of gaseous and particulate pollutants from the engine do not comply with the limit values set out in line B described in the Annex to a type-approval certificate granted before 1 July 1992 in accordance with Directive 88/77/EEC.
+where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine do not comply with the limit values set out in row B1 of the Tables in section 6.2.1. of Annex I to Directive 88/77/EEC, as amended by this Directive.